davidlougheed/strkit/README.md

 **Officially-supported platforms:** macOS (aarch64), Linux (amd64/aarch64)

-> **Note:** Currently, it is unlikely that STRkit will work on "plain" Windows due to downstream dependencies.
+> **Note:** Currently, it is unlikely that STRkit will work on "plain" Windows due to upstream dependencies.
 > To run STRkit on Windows, please use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) or
 > use our Docker image (see [Installation as a Docker container](#as-a-docker-container)).